Configure Feign Client in Spring Boot

 loggerLevel: FULL

-Consume and Test Feign Client
+Consume the Feign Client

 and its implementation PostServiceImpl